Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 The Great Depression

-The worldwide fallout of the Great Depression had its effects in nearly every industry worldwide.
+The fallout of the Great Depression had its effects in nearly every industry worldwide.
 The shipping trade all but dried up.
-A stable one million travelers a year predating the depression now dropped to barely 500,000.
-Newer super liners such as the SS Bremen, SS Europa were winning favor with passengers still traveling leaving aging Olympic and her running mates with fewer passengers still.
+A stable one million travelers and tourists a year predating the depression now dropped to barely 500,000.
+Newer super liners such as the SS Bremen, SS Europa were winning favor with passengers that could still afford to travel leaving aging Olympic and her running mates with fewer passengers still.
 Olympic's official running mate, RMS Homeric was permanently pulled from service in 1932, a combination of aging infrastructure and loss of market.

 1934 saw Olympic striking a fourth vessel.
 While on approach to New York harbor, heavy fog caused Olympic to collide with lightship Nantucket.
 The collision cut the lightship clean in two and nearly all of its crew perished either in the sinking or as the result of injuries.
 This was the final time Olympic would collide with a ship and would mark one of its final milestones before retirement.